” Feedback from persons attending the meeting confirmed that the Monday morning general session was among the best in recent years.”

 - Mark’s computer is NOT available to be used or held overnight by the AV crew.
 It stays in Mark’s possession at all times.
 However, Mark is more than willing to work with your team on an audio-visual check.

 - Feel free to take as many pictures as you like, however, PLEASE NO FLASH if possible during the presentation.

 - Unless specifically worked out with Mark or StreetCry Media: You DO NOT have the authority to record, or reproduce as to sell, resell, distribute, or redistribute Mark’s talk.
 Same applies to his slides, notes, or handouts.
 (Please Re-read.)

 - “Will Mark customize his speech for us because we have all these points we want expressed?”

-Tailoring subject matter that is relevant, and useful to produce results for both the client and audience is always paramount.
-Mark’s subject matter is always delivered from the viewpoint of what is appropriate, and beneficial to all attendees in helping them reach the clients objectives.
+Tailoring subject matter that is relevant and useful to produce results both for the client and audience is always paramount.
+Mark’s subject matter is always delivered from the viewpoint of what is appropriate and beneficial to all attendees in helping them reach the clients objectives.
 It’s not the newest revision of some canned “Left Brain, Right Brain Thinking.”
-Although this subject has been rather brain-dead for years, many still regurgitate it as “New & Improved!”.
+Although this subject has been rather brain-dead for years, many still regurgitate it as “New & Improved!” as Mark likes to say.
 But here’s the real reason why Mark doesn’t do certain requests.
 It’s because of the convoluted intentions of some.
-Imagine how it sounds when someone is asking for a speaker to espouse the companies newest and greatest Human Resource policies, however earlier that day they sent out pink slips to 30% of the staff.
+Imagine how it sounds when someone is asking for a speaker to espouse the companies newest and greatest Human Resource policies however, earlier that day they sent out pink slips to 30% of the staff.
 If you think it hasn’t happened, think why we even needed to state it.